 The Beyond Kin method ties people and groups together using the spouse and children connections existing in software solutions like Ancestry.com, Family Tree Maker, Legacy, and RootsMagic.
-(We are currently experiencing problems with those who are using FamilySearch for this method, but hope to have a solution soon.)
+(See The Beyond Kin Project and FamilySearch for a note about incompatibility with this one environment.)

 We recommend that any attempts to create Beyond Kin links between slaveholders (SHs) and their enslaved persons (EPs) begin with the SH’s record and work outward, given that most records of use will be associated more directly with the SH’s family.